clj-commons/manifold/docs/stream.md

 We saw above that if we attempt to put a message into a stream, it won't succeed until the value is taken out.
 This is because the default stream has no buffer; it simply conveys messages from producers to consumers.
 If we want to create a stream with a buffer, we can simply call `(stream buffer-size)`.
 We can also call `(buffer size stream)` to create a buffer downstream of an existing stream.

 We may also call `(buffer metric limit stream)`, if we don't want to measure our buffer's size in messages.
 If, for instance, each message is a collection, we could use `count` as our metric, and set `limit` to whatever we want the maximum aggregate count to be.

+To limit the rate of messages from a stream, we can use `(throttle max-rate stream)`.

+### event buses and publish/subscribe models